lehner-lab/tardbpdms/README.md

 To run the tardbpdms pipeline you will need the following software and associated packages:

 * **[R](https://www.r-project.org/) >=v3.5.2** (data.table, ggplot2, parallel, plyr, reshape2, lemon, Biostrings, GGally, ppcor)
+* **[DMS2structure](https://github.com/lehner-lab/DMS2structure)** Scripts used for the analysis of deep mutational scanning data in Schmiedel & Lehner, bioRxiv 2018

 # Installation and loading